deepanshu2895/oh-my-zsh-commands/README.md

 # Git Stash

-    git stash save "my_stash"   (Where "my_stash" is the stash name) git stash save "my_stash"   (All the stashes are stored in a stack) git stash pop stash@{n}     (To apply a stash and remove it from the stash stack) git stash apply stash@{n}.
+    git stash save "my_stash"   (Where "my_stash" is the stash name) git stash list              (All the stashes are stored in a stack) git stash pop stash@{n}     (To apply a stash and remove it from the stash stack) git stash apply stash@{n}.
 (To apply a stash and keep it in the stash stack).
 (Where n is the index of the stashed change.)

+# Clone a repository

+    git clone <url>
+    git remote set-url origin http://github.com/myname/reponame
+    ggp

+# Get rid of being asked “Enter passphrase for key ” while doing ssh operation on a remote host

+    ssh-add ~/.ssh/id_rsa